 Then I could just hang clothes on hangers and hang the hangers on the clothesline under the covered porch.

 This way clothes could get the heat from the woodstove and the ceiling fan.
-At the end of each piece of clothes line was a loop.
+At the end of each piece of clothesline was a loop.

-So when I wanted to use the clothesline system, I’d just take the looped end of the clothesline off of the hook in the wall and stretch it to the other hook.
+When I wanted to use the clothesline system, I’d just take the looped end of the clothesline off of the hook in the wall and stretch it to the other hook.
 Then I’d attach it with the loop to the other hook.

 6. Sort Your Clothes and Wash